 I. Introduction to Literary Study

 As an introduction to the discipline, English 170 is recommended, but not required, for potential majors.
 It is open to first-year students and sophomores, and others by permission.
 Although the ideal sequence of English courses for first-year students interested in majoring in English is English 101 in the Fall and 170 in the Spring, 101 is not a prerequisite for 170.
 First-year students wishing to take English 170 in the fall semester must have AP English credit.
-The English department does not recommend that students take 101 and 170 during the same semester.
-Note that English 170 does not fulfill the Freshman Course requirement.
+Students should not take 101 and 170 during the same semester.
+Note that English 170 does not fulfill the Freshman Writing Seminar requirement.

 Approaches to Literary Studies